|

 • The Ordinary Multi-Peptide Density Serum – I didn’t use this enough to determine if it worked for me or not, but my mom has seen results using it and it has tons of amazing reviews.
 You’re supposed to use it every day but I just couldn’t keep up with it.
 This bottle will last a while since you use so little and it’s only once a day.
 It’s very affordable too.
 I found it had a beer like scent which was off putting for me but others don’t complain about it.
 It is water based so it absorbs right in without any residue or oily feeling.

-• Collagen supplement – I have been adding this to my daily matcha for the last few months and I have seen even less shedding.
-This brand is my favorite because it’s affordable, grass-fed, and tasteless.
+Many people claim collagen helps but there is no research to support this.
+I have also tried it and not seen any difference.
+But if you want to try it anyway, this brand is my favorite because it’s affordable, grass-fed, and tasteless.
 It dissolves in hot or cold liquids so it’s easy to take with any drink.

 curly hair growth with remedies